 The oxygen content of the chamber air is kept between 19% and 23% to control the risk of fire (maximum 25% for the US Navy).

-If the chamber does not have a cleaning system to remove carbon dioxide from the chamber gas, the chamber must be isobarically vented to keep the CO2 within acceptable limits.
+If the chamber does not have a cleaning system to remove carbon dioxide from the chamber gas, the room must be isobarically vented to keep the CO2 within acceptable limits.

-A soft chamber can be pressurized directly from a compressor or from storage cylinders.
+A soft chamber can be pressurized directly from a compressor or storage cylinders.

-The smaller ‘single-seat’ chambers can only accommodate the patient and no medical personnel can enter.
-The chamber can be pressurized with pure oxygen or compressed air.
+The smaller ‘single-seat’ chambers can only accommodate the patient, and no medical personnel can enter.
+The room can be pressurized with pure oxygen or compressed air.

 If pure oxygen is used, no mask or helmet is needed to breathe oxygen, but the cost of using pure oxygen is much higher than that of using compressed air.
-If compressed air is used, then an oxygen mask or hood is needed as in a multiplace chamber.
+An oxygen mask or hood is required in a multiplace chamber if compressed air is used.

 Most single-seat cameras can be equipped with an on-demand breathing system for air breaks.

-In low pressure soft chambers, treatment programs may not require air breaks as the risk of oxygen toxicity is low due to the lower oxygen partial pressures used (generally 1.3 ATA) and the short duration treatment.
+In low-pressure soft chambers, treatment programs may not require air breaks as the risk of oxygen toxicity is low due to the insufficient oxygen partial pressures (generally 1.3 ATA) and the short duration of treatment.

 For alert, cooperative patients, the air breaks provided by the mask are more effective than changing the gas in the chamber because they provide a faster gas change and a more reliable gas composition during both rest and treatment periods.

-Initially, hyperbaric oxygen therapy was developed as a treatment for diving disorders that involve gas bubbles in the tissues, such as decompression sickness and air embolism.
+Initially, hyperbaric oxygen therapy was developed to treat diving disorders that involve gas bubbles in the tissues, such as decompression sickness and air embolism.
 It is still considered the definitive treatment for these conditions.

 The chamber treats decompression sickness and gas embolism by increasing pressure, reducing the size of gas bubbles, and improving blood transport to downstream tissues.

-After the removal of bubbles, the pressure is gradually reduced to atmospheric levels.
-Hyperbaric chambers are also used for animals, especially racehorses, where a recovery is worth a lot to their owners.
+After removing bubbles, the pressure is gradually reduced to atmospheric levels.
+Hyperbaric chambers are also used for animals, especially racehorses, where recovery is worth a lot to their owners.

 Emergency hyperbaric oxygen therapy for decompression sickness follows the treatment schedules outlined in the treatment charts.

-Most cases employ a recompression to 2.8 bars (41 psi) absolute, the equivalent of 18 meters (60 feet) of water, for 4.5 to 5.5 hours with the victim breathing pure oxygen, but taking air breaks every 20 minutes to reduce oxygen toxicity.
+Most cases employ recompression to 2.8 bars (41 psi) absolute, the equivalent of 18 meters (60 feet) of water, for 4.5 to 5.5 hours with the victim breathing pure oxygen but taking air breaks every 20 minutes to reduce oxygen toxicity.

-For extremely severe cases resulting from very deep dives, treatment may require a chamber capable of a maximum pressure of 8 bar (120 psi), the equivalent of 70 meters (230 feet) of water, and the ability to deliver heliox as a gas. breathing.
+For extremely severe cases resulting from intense dives, treatment may require a chamber capable of a maximum pressure of 8 bar (120 psi), the equivalent of 70 meters (230 feet) of water, and the ability to deliver heliox as a gas.
+Breathing.

-The United States Navy Treatment Charts are used in Canada and the United States to determine the duration, pressure, and breathing gas of therapy.
+The United States Navy Treatment Charts are used in Canada and the United States to determine therapy duration, pressure, and breathing gas.